sosheskaz/sosheskaz.github.io/_posts/2017-03-07-XCode-CI-Article.md

 ### Substep 1: Dependency Resolution
 You only need to follow this step if you use a package manager for dependency resolution (which I
 ***highly*** recommend).
-Note that the following are simplified somewhat, and may ignore best practices;
-this is to make it clearer to the reader what exactly is going on.
+Note that the following are simplified somewhat; best practices would dictate that one store something like the path to `carthage` in an environment variable.
+This would make it scale better if you have more than one build agent, or some agents do not have `carthage` installed.

 Create a command line build step, as shown below.
 Name the step something like "dependency resolution" or "Carthage" (if you're using Carthage as a package manager).
 For the "build script content" you'll enter something like `carthage bootstrap --platform iOS`.
+The industry standard for dependency resolution is [Cocoapods](https://cocoapods.org/), but carthage has a slightly simpler setup.
 When running builds, this may make it take a bit longer, but the reliability is worth the minutes in my opinion.
+Note that if this is a concern, cocoapods can be faster.

 ### Substep 2: Simulator Configuration
 The Simulator can cause lots of problems if not handled properly.
 This step makes the builds much easier